SysKitTeam/docs-point/get-to-know-syskit-point/generate-reports/analytics-reports.md

 ## SharePoint Activity Report

 SharePoint Activity report **provides a detailed overview of SharePoint usage**.
-It offers insight on the most active users, most popular sites, documents, or pages.
+It offers insight into the most active users, most popular sites, documents, or pages.

 This report can be used to **track the adoption of SharePoint** in your environment.